 Technical Criteria Tables

-The ACR should include tables for WCAG, Section 508, and EN 301 549 criteria.
-Each criterion should have a conformance level and a remarks and explanations section.
+When the VPAT is completed, the resulting ACR can include tables for WCAG, Section 508, and EN 301 549 criteria.
+Each criterion will have a conformance level and a remarks and explanations section.

 Conformance Levels